 There are savvy ways to figure out if a bad Google review at least has the potential to be authentic.

-Here’s the bad news: You are going to have to respond in a professional manner.
+Here’s the bad news: You are going to have to respond professionally.

 I know, that is a tough pill to swallow, however, when we look at how to remove fake reviews on Google a bit down, you will see that the process does not happen incredibly quick.